xtasherx/READMEGenerator/README.md

-  # Good README Generator
+  # Good README generator
 ****
 ![license](https://img.shields.io/badge/license-MIT-lightgrey&?style=for-the-badge&logo=appveyor)

-A step by step application to generate a quality README
+A step by step readme generator to create a quality README for your project

   ## Table of Contents
   1. [Installation](#installation)